 In total you spend about one third of your life on your mattress, so it plays a big part in your general health and well being, not to mention your day-to-day energy levels, alertness and mood.
-That’s why it’s important to look for signs that it may be old and tired and once you spot these signs, you should reall change your mattress.
+That’s why it’s important to look for signs when it’s time to change a mattress.
 Here are some of the things to keep in mind.

 Change your mattress for a good sleep

 If you wake up in the morning with stiffness, or aches and pains it could be that your mattress isn’t providing the level of support and comfort it needs to.
 Feeling tired throughout the day and sleeping better in a hotel bed than your own bed are also signs that your mattress might be on the way out.